may55/Photoshop/README.md

 # Photoshop
-All work by me
+This is a repository, which contains some of my designing work.

-This is my private repo to store my work in photoshop
+All images and fonts source is Google.